 Sending condolences or sharing support is not a bad thing and can be a sign of solidarity with your audience and the affected public.
 However, using the highly searched hashtag or social media platforms to simply get your name in the game is abusing your power as a brand.

-A simple message with the attention on the issue can be a great use of social media.
+A simple message with attention to the issue can be a great use of social media.
 However, only as long as it’s about something bigger than your personal brand promotion.
 Several brands opted to post their messages of sympathy and support using the Vegas Strong hashtag:

 When crafting your message, consider its relevance.
 The first thing expert marketers warn brands of during crises is to turn off scheduled posts.
 Widely-used social media scheduling platforms are easy to forget about and will make it seem like your brand isn’t focused or concerned with the issues at hand.
 Forgetting about a promotional tweet or an enthusiastic post will make your brand look insensitive.